-The proportion of males to females in the organisation is 65% female and 35% male.
-This is not uncommon in the financial services sector, where women are over represented in certain roles, for example customer service positions.
+The proportion of females and males in Link is 68% (212) female and 32% (101) male.
+This is not uncommon in the Financial Services sector, where woman are over represented in certain roles, for example Customer Service positions.

 Proportion of Male and Female Employees